Vaxart, Inc. [VXRT] Price Analysis: Next Bullish Target is $4.50

 Shifting the focus to workforce efficiency, Vaxart, Inc. [VXRT] earns $122,324 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 3.47 and its Total Asset Turnover is 0.11.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.96 and its Current Ratio is 1.96.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 0.22, which indicates that it is 21.38% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 85.66.
-This RSI suggests that Vaxart, Inc. is currently Overbought.
+This stock’s Beta value is currently -0.84, which indicates that it is 46.57% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 67.41.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Vaxart, Inc. [VXRT] a Reliable Buy?